An official website of the State of Oregon

 Neither the price of tolls nor the exact times

 of day tolls would be collected have been determined.
 We do know any tolls

 collected in the Portland metro region will vary according to a set schedule, and that tolls will be higher during peak travel periods.
 The

 Oregon Transportation Commission will set toll rates based on congestion relief

 goals, revenue needs, and public input.
 Toll rates are generally set about six

 months before tolls begin.

-Tolling is a vital funding element for projects in the ODOT's Comprehensive Congestion Management and Mobility Plan.
-The plan includes Legislature-directed projects in the Portland Metro area.
+Tolling is a vital funding element for Legislature-directed priority projects in the Portland metro region.
 Toll revenue from the I-205 Toll Project is needed to complete construction of the I-205 Improvements Project, including seismic improvements and the extension of a third lane in each direction.
 Other projects that may be funded partially by toll revenue include:

 The Oregon Constitution (Article IX, Section 3a) specifies that revenues collected from the use or operation of motor vehicles is spent on roadway projects, which could include construction or reconstruction of travel lanes, as well as bicycle and pedestrian facilities or transit improvements in or along the roadway.
 In addition, the cost of projects or services needed to address negative effects of tolling could be paid using toll revenue.
 For example, if a local roadway was made less safe by drivers rerouting to avoid a toll, it could be upgraded with improved sidewalks, bike facilities and traffic calming measures to discourage rerouting and preserve neighborhood livability.